CC Amfi: Ice hockey

 After the opening of Storhamar Ishall, it was used for two Norway men's national ice hockey team matches.
 On 2 January 1982, Norway lost 3–5 against Romania; and on 13 September 1983, Norway beat Italy 4–2.
 The venue hosted, along with Lillehammer, Group A of the 1992 IIHF European U18 Championship.
 Norway's senior inaugural international match at the Olympic arena saw Norway lose 4–6 against Canada on 9 February 1993.
 The 1999 IIHF World Championship in ice hockey was hosted at Hamar Olympic Amphitheatre, Håkons Hall in Lillehammer and Jordal Amfi in Oslo.
 Fourteen group-stage matches were held in Hamar.

 The longest game

 On 12 March 2017 Storhamar hosted the Sparta Warriors in game five of the quarter finals in the Elite league.
 The game lasted for 217 minutes and 14 seconds in what is believed to be the longest hockey game in history.
 Joakim Jensen scored the game-winning goal as Storhamar won 2-1 after nearly 11 periods of play.

 In fiction

-In the film, I, Tonya, the scenes which take place in CC Amfi have not been shot in Hamar, but in the Macon Coliseum in Georgia.
+In the film, I, Tonya, the scenes which take place in CC Amfi have not been shot in Hamar, but in the Macon Coliseum in Macon, Georgia.